josecuellar/josecuellar.github.io/_posts/2015-02-03-algunas-leyes-en-el-desarrollo-de-software.md

   - software-complexity
 ---

-#### Ley de Brooks
+#### Brooks's Law

- Añadir más gente a un proyecto que tiene retraso provoca que tenga aún más retraso.
+Adding more people to a late project makes it even later.
 [Fred Brooks](https://en.wikipedia.org/wiki/Fred_Brooks)

-#### Ley de Conway
+#### Conway's Law

- Cualquier fragmento de software refleja la estructura organizacional que lo produjo.
+Any piece of software reflects the organizational structure that produced it.
 [Melvin Conway](https://en.wikipedia.org/wiki/Melvin_Conway)

-#### Regla de Cope
+#### Cope's Rule

- En la evolución hay una tendencia general hacia el aumento de tamaño.
+In evolution, there is a general tendency towards increased size.
 [Edward Drinker Cope](https://en.wikipedia.org/wiki/Edward_Drinker_Cope)

-#### Ley de Hoare y Ley inversa de Schainker
+#### Hoare's Law and Schainker's Inverse Law

- Detrás de un gran problema hay siempre un problema pequeño que lucha por salir.
-Dentro de un problema pequeño hay siempre un problema grande que lucha por salir.
+Behind a big problem there is always a small problem struggling to get out.
+Within a small problem there is always a big problem struggling to get out.
 [Tony Hoare](https://en.wikipedia.org/wiki/Tony_Hoare)

-#### Ley de Hofstadter
+#### Hofstadter's Law

- Una tarea siempre lleva más tiempo de los que esperabas, incluso cuando tienes en cuenta la ley de Hofstadter.
+A task always takes longer than you expect, even when you take into account Hofstadter's Law.
 [Douglas Hofstadter](https://en.wikipedia.org/wiki/Douglas_Hofstadter)

-#### Ley de Linus
+#### Linus's Law

- Con suficientes ojos, todos los fallos (bugs) son superficiales.
+Given enough eyeballs, all bugs are shallow.
 [Linus Torvalds](https://en.wikipedia.org/wiki/Linus_Torvalds)

-#### Ley de Lister
+#### Lister's Law

- La gente bajo presión de tiempo no piensa más rápido.
+People under time pressure don't think faster.
 [Tim Lister](https://en.wikipedia.org/wiki/Tim_Lister)

-#### Primera ley de Nathan
+#### Nathan's First Law

- El Software es un gas; se expande hasta llenar el recipiente que lo contiene.
+Software is a gas; it expands to fill the container it occupies.
 [Nathan Myhrvold](https://en.wikipedia.org/wiki/Nathan_Myhrvold)

-#### Ley de Noventa-noventa
+#### Ninety-ninety rule

- El primer 90% del código lleva el primer 10% del tiempo de desarrollo.
-El 10% de código restante absorbe el 90% del tiempo de desarrollo.
+The first 90% of the code accounts for the first 10% of the development time.
+The remaining 10% of the code absorbs 90% of the development time.
 [Tom Cargill](https://es.wikipedia.org/wiki/Regla_del_noventa-noventa)

-#### Cuchilla de Occam
+#### Occam's Razor

- En igualdad de condiciones, la solución más sencilla suele ser la mejor (original en latín: "entia non sunt multiplicanda praeter necessitatem", que se podría traducir por "las entidades no deberían multiplicarse más allá de lo necesario").
+Among competing hypotheses, the one with the fewest assumptions should be selected (original in Latin: "entia non sunt multiplicanda praeter necessitatem", which could be translated as "entities should not be multiplied beyond necessity").
 [William of Ockham](https://en.wikipedia.org/wiki/William_of_Ockham)

-#### Principio de Pareto (a.k.a.
-“La regla del 80-20”)
+#### Pareto Principle (a.k.a.
+“The 80-20 rule”)

- El 80% de las consecuencias procede del 20% de las causas [Vilfredo Pareto](https://en.wikipedia.org/wiki/Vilfredo_Pareto)
+80% of the consequences come from 20% of the causes [Vilfredo Pareto](https://en.wikipedia.org/wiki/Vilfredo_Pareto)

-#### Ley de Parkinson
+#### Parkinson's Law

- El trabajo se expande hasta llenar todo el tiempo disponible para completarlo.
+Work expands so as to fill the time available for its completion.
 [C. Northcote Parkinson](https://en.wikipedia.org/wiki/C._Northcote_Parkinson)

-#### Ley de Tesler de conservación de la complejidad
+#### Tesler's Law of Conservation of Complexity

- No se puede reducir la complejidad de una tarea más allá de cierto punto.
-Una vez que se ha alcanzado ese punto, sólo puedes desplazar la complejidad de una parte a otra.
+You cannot reduce the complexity of a task beyond a certain point.
+Once that point has been reached, you can only shift the complexity from one part to another.
 [Larry Tesler](https://en.wikipedia.org/wiki/Larry_Tesler)

-#### La paradoja del Pesticida
+#### The Pesticide Paradox

- Cada método utilizado para prevenir o detectar errores deja otro residuo de errores contra los que estos primeros métodos son ineficaces. **Bruce Beizer**
+Every method you use to prevent or detect errors leaves another residue of errors against which these first methods are ineffective. **Bruce Beizer**

-#### Axioma de Flon
+#### Flon's Axiom

- No existe ni existirá un lenguaje de programación en el que sea difícil escribir malos programas. **Lawrence Flon** [Leyes de Lehman de la evolución del software](https://es.wikipedia.org/wiki/Leyes_de_Lehman_de_la_evoluci%C3%B3n_del_software)
+There is not and never will be a programming language in which it is difficult to write bad programs. **Lawrence Flon** [Lehman's Laws of Software Evolution](https://es.wikipedia.org/wiki/Leyes_de_Lehman_de_la_evoluci%C3%B3n_del_software)

-#### Ley de Demeter
+#### Law of Demeter

- Habla solo con tus amigos cercanos.
-No hables con extraños.
+Only talk to your immediate friends.
+Don't talk to strangers.

-Un método de un objeto solo puede llamar a métodos de:
+A method of an object can only call methods of:

-- 1 – El propio objeto.
+- 1 – The object itself.
-- 2 – Un argumento del método.
+- 2 – An argument of the method.
-- 3 – Cualquier objeto creado dentro del método.
+- 3 – Any object created within the method.
-- 4 – Cualquier propiedad/campo directo del propio objeto.
+- 4 – Any direct property/field of the object itself.

-##### Amplía la información con los [principios básicos en el desarrollo de software](/principles-of-software-development/)
+##### Expand the information with the [basic principles in software development](/principles-of-software-development/)